from a handpicked tutor in LIVE 1-to-1 classes

 It is given that Line RS || Line PQ

-AE as a transversal bisecting three lines XY, PQ, and RS
+AE is a transversal bisecting three lines XY, PQ, and RS

-If ∠XBA and ∠EDS are alternate exterior angles then, by the converse of alternate exterior angle theorem, we get to know that line XY is parallel to line RS
+Then by the converse of the alternate exterior angle theorem, we can conclude that XY is parallel to RS

 Solution: